bigshellpliskin/sothebais/docs/project-structure.md

 # SothebAIs Project Structure

-This document provides an overview of the SothebAIs project structure, explaining the organization of code and resources.
+This document provides a concise overview of the SothebAIs project's directory structure and codebase organization.
+For detailed system design, please refer to the [architecture documentation](architecture.md).

 ## Directory Structure